andrew/ultimate-awesome/README.md

 - [awesome-foundations-of-DeFi](https://github.com/Mikerah/awesome-foundations-of-DeFi) - An Awesome List for resources on the foundations of Decentralized Finance (DeFi).
 - [awesome-spring-boot](https://github.com/Sharember/awesome-spring-boot) - Springboot 各种资料整理(demo、教程、网站、starter文档等)，持续更新，欢迎pr。.
 - [awesome-kubeflow](https://github.com/terrytangyuan/awesome-kubeflow) - A curated list of awesome projects and resources related to Kubeflow (a CNCF incubating project) .
-- [awesome-llm-services](https://github.com/av/awesome-llm-services) - A list of self-hostable LLM services.
+- [awesome-metal](https://github.com/adamnemecek/awesome-metal) - A collection of Metal and MetalKit projects and resources.
+Very much work in progress.
 - [awesome-startup-resources](https://github.com/eferrares/awesome-startup-resources) - Curated list of resources to start and grow your startup.
 - [awesome-multimodal-time-series](https://github.com/forestsking/awesome-multimodal-time-series) - A curated list of paper, code, data, and other resources focus on multimodal time series analysis.
 - [Awesome-MLLM-Segmentation](https://github.com/mc-lan/Awesome-MLLM-Segmentation) - A curated list of publications on image and video segmentation leveraging Multimodal Large Language Models (MLLMs), highlighting state-of-the-art methods, innovative applications, and key advancements in the field.
-- [awesome-metal](https://github.com/adamnemecek/awesome-metal) - A collection of Metal and MetalKit projects and resources.
-Very much work in progress.
 - [staticsitegenerators](https://github.com/bevry/staticsitegenerators) - A comprehensive, partially automatically generated comparison of static site generators.
 - [awesome-opendata-rus](https://github.com/infoculture/awesome-opendata-rus) - Opendata resources in Russian / Открытые данные на русском языке.
 - [awesome-self-driving-cars](https://github.com/philbort/awesome-self-driving-cars) - An awesome list of self-driving cars.